Nuda (album)

-Nuda is the seventh solo studio album of the Italian singer-songwriter Annalisa, released on 18 September 2020 by Warner Music Italy.
-On 12 March 2021, a new edition of the album was released, titled Nuda10, containing five previously unreleased songs, including the single "Dieci" which was presented at the Sanremo Music Festival 2021.
+Nuda is the seventh studio album by Italian singer-songwriter Annalisa, released on 18 September 2020 by Warner Music Italy.
+On 12 March 2021, the album was re-released, subtitled Nuda10 (in celebration of the artist's tenth career anniversary), containing five previously unreleased songs, including the single "Dieci" which was presented at the Sanremo Music Festival 2021.

 Release and promotion

 The release of Nuda was anticipated by three singles and a buzz single, "Avocado Toast", that was excluded from the project.
 The first single, "Vento sulla luna", featuring Italian rapper Rkomi, was released on 28 November 2019.
 In a press release, Annalisa announced that the album would not feature "Avocado Toast" and was scheduled for a spring 2020 release.
 Describing "Vento sulla luna", Annalisa said "the song talks about those moments when you get lost in your thoughts and you can feel alone even in the middle of a crowd".
 A launch party for the album, named "Il party sulla luna", was also announced for 4 May 2020; however this date was later delayed to 22 October 2020, and again to 5 May 2021 and 6 December 2021 as a result of the COVID-19 pandemic.

 "Houseparty" was released as the album's second single on 15 April 2020, coinciding with Annalisa's announcement of the album's new September release date.
 Nuda was made available for pre-order on 25 August 2020, alongside the reveal of the album's track listing and cover art.
 "Graffiti" was included as an instant pre-order bonus.
 "Tsunami" was released as the album's third single on 4 September 2020, and received its live debut the following day at the SEAT Music Awards 2020 at the Arena di Verona.
 The song was adapted from an entry in Annalisa's diary.
 Following its release on 18 September 2020, the album debuted and peaked at number 2 on the Italian album chart.